 Our Management Team in 2013 is:

 Bruce has held senior executive positions in Queensland Health, Blue Care, was CEO of the Cerebral Palsy League, and Deputy Director-General of Disability Services Queensland.
 He is currently a member of the National Disability Services Queensland Committee.

 Member & Client Services

-Frances oversees four services within the Association: Spinal Advisory Service, Employment Options, Peer Support and the Information Service.
+Frances oversees four services within the Association: the Spinal Allied Health Service, Employment Options, Peer Support and the Information Service.
 Frances describes the client relationships and the positive and supportive culture of the organisation as the best things about her job.

 John leads the Association’s Inclusive Communities program aimed at maximising the social and economic performance of venues and regions.
 John is also involved in project consultancy and training about equity and access issues, and is a Queensland Government nominee and recipient of the UN International Year of the Built Environment Award 2004.

 Paul started his working life as a submarine electrician in the Royal Australian Navy.
 He has enjoyed a varied career in both public and private sectors working in defence, education, electrical engineering & technology and has held senior management positions in IT, marketing and project management.

 Before joining the Spinal Injuries Association, Paula has worked in many facets of HR, across a diverse range of sectors including mining, not-for-profit, consulting and manufacturing.
 Concurrently with her role as General Manager, she also holds Office as State Council Member on the Australian Human Resources Institute (AHRI).
 In her General Manager role, Paula leads the team that oversees the areas of HR, Recruitment, Safety, and Learning and Development at the Association.

 Paula remains dedicated to best practice and sound leadership of people which contributes to optimal performance of the greater business.

 Before joining the Association Kathy worked in the public health sector in Victoria for more than five years and as a consultant working with a number of New Zealand’s top fundraising consulting companies in the education and aged care sectors.
 She is a member of the Fundraising Institute of Australia.

 Most recently, Pauline has managed her own consulting business and undertaken work for government and non-government agencies.
 Pauline has had significant experience in implementing major change agendas and in guiding and managing staff through difficult organisational change processes.
 Pauline has a Bachelor of Social Work from the University of Queensland.

 Jo is committed to quality principles and the pursuit of business excellence across the Association.
 She has a Bachelor of Business (Major in Professional Accounting) and is a Member of the Institute of Public Accountants.